bcgov/action-deployer-openshift/README.md

 <!-- # Acknowledgements

-This Action is provided courtesty of the Forestry Digital Services, part of the Government of British Columbia. -->
+This Action is provided courtesy of the Forestry Digital Services, part of the Government of British Columbia. -->